Here’s an interesting take on pizza – raw vegan style!

 1) Soak the cashews for 8 hours.

 2) Put all the ingredients in the food processor except for the water.
 Mix for a couple of seconds.

 3) Add half of the water, blend, then test the consistency.
 You don’t want to add too much water and make the cheese too runny.
 I consider my cheese done when it is just creamy enough that when I put some on a spoon and turn it sideways, it slowly falls off.
 You can make it as creamy, smooth, thick or thin as you want.
 Add more water to make it thinner and creamier, less water to make it thicker with more body.

 If you will not be eating it right away, make it extra creamy as it will thicken up in the refrigerator.

 Assembling The Pizza

-You can add any toppings you like, but I typically start by spreading a thin layer of cashew cheese, tomato sauce or salsa on the eggplant crust, then add a couple of thinly sliced pieces of avocado.
+You can add any toppings you like, but I typically start by spreading a thin layer of cashew cheese, tomato sauce, or salsa on the eggplant crust.
+Then I add a couple of thinly sliced pieces of avocado.
 Add a layer of thinly sliced mushrooms and top it off with a sun-dried tomato.